-Activity feed on any socialising platform shows the updates/news and as it says, activities of your friends and people whose activities you are authorised to view.
-Anything – a news feed, chat message, connection request or a notification is an activity feed.
+Activity feed on any socializing platform shows the updates/news and as it says, activities of your friends and people whose activities you are authorized to view.
+Anything – a news feed, chat message, a connection request or a notification is an activity feed.

-Let’s take a brief overview how can we implement activity feeds in our socialising mobile/web applications taking an example of how we achieved the same in a recent project.
+Let’s take a brief overview how can we implement activity feeds in our socializing mobile/web applications taking an example of how we achieved the same in a recent project.

 Every activity feed has following properties:

 - Creator – user who initiates/creates the activity.

 - Info – content of that activity.

 - Audience – set of people who are going to see that feed in real time.

 - TrackableType – tells the type of activity (in particular model of the activity).